geoai-lab/NeuroTPR/README.md

     python3 Model/add_lin_features.py
 ```

-Train NeuroTPR (See codes for further modification to fit your own need)
+Train NeuroTPR(See codes for further modification to fit your own need).
+You may need to:
+* Set up the file path to load word embeddings, training data;
+* Set up the file path to save the trained model;
+* Tune the key hyper-parameters of the NeuroTPR

 ```bash
     python3 Model/train.py